 Clinical Training Programmes

-Since 2008, the Charlie Waller Institute has expanded its training offer to 8 credit bearing programmes, the majority of which are funded by Health Education England (HEE), informed by national mental health workforce curricula and accredited by relevant professional governing bodies.
+Since 2008, the Charlie Waller Institute has expanded its training offer to 8 credit bearing programmes, the majority of which are funded by NHS-England, informed by national mental health workforce curricula and accredited by relevant professional governing bodies.

 All our clinical training programmes are of a high quality with teaching from a range of national and international experts on mental health interventions.
 Where programme accreditation exists, all of our programmes have been early adopters and have maintained our accreditation status since.